I beg to move,

 I spoke to some of those veterans.
 I asked one in particular, “What’s it like coming here?”
 He said, “It reminds me of when Britain was great.”
 That sent a bit of a shock through me about where we are today and the role that we have taken.
 Perhaps we have become a little risk averse in what we do, and in our willingness to step forward as a force for good.
 We should reflect on that.

-The veterans strategy, which I touched on earlier, is critical to bringing together and co-ordinating charities and the work that we do, to ensure that support is there.
+The veterans strategy, which I touched on earlier, is critical in bringing together and co-ordinating charities and the work that we do, to ensure that support is there.
 Part of that is ensuring that there is a transition process, and that when people leave the armed forces they transition back into civilian society with ease.
 Of those who participate in the official transition process, which can last up to two years, 95% are either in work or employment within six months, which is very good to see.

 I represent Darlington, which is the nearest major town to Catterick garrison.
 I see what the Minister is talking about day in and day out.
 Does he think that we do enough to celebrate, and to highlight to people who might be considering a career in the armed forces, the support that is available to people leaving, and the breadth of successful careers that veterans enter into, from teaching to running their own businesses?
 All kinds of things are possible, and sometimes we do not explain and highlight enough the support that is available to people as they leave.